What’s in this article

 The calculation of chargeable gain is (disposal price – acquisition price).
 Tax rate differs according to holding period of chargeable assets.

-Here are the Malaysia tax rates of RPGT:
+After all the Malaysia tax rates of RPGT down below:

 Sole Proprietor and Partnership Tax in Malaysia

-Normally, sole proprietor and partnership are not charged on corporate tax basis.
-They are commonly charged on a gradual scale applied to Malaysia income tax from 2% to 26%.
+Normally, sole proprietors and partnerships are not charged on a corporate tax basis.
+They commonly will charge on a gradual scale to apply to Malaysia income tax from 2% to 26%.

-Hence, it is common for business owners and partners to file everything in their personal income tax filing.
-There will not be a separate filing for the incomes they received from their business.
+Hence, it is common for business owners and partners to file everything in their income tax filing.
+Although, there will not be a separate filing for the income they received from their business.

 Investment Holding Company (IHC) Tax in Malaysia